bengarrett/myip/README.md

 # clone this repo
 git clone git@github.com:bengarrett/myip.git

-# build the app
+# access the repo
 cd myip

-# target host system
+# target and build the app for the host system
 go build

 # target windows 32-bit